7.x Black Mage Guide

 Opener

 The initial Fire III cast should start around 4 seconds prepull (to land at the same time the boss is pulled).
-The second Fire IV is hardcasted with the expectation of raid buffs landing just before the cast goes off.
+High Thunder should be refreshed just before raid buffs are falling off, which may shift depending on spell speed and party buff timing.

 Additional notes: